 CBT can help people learn appropriate relaxation skills, which may reduce the adverse effects of triggering sounds.
 These relaxation skills include deep breathing, progressive muscle relaxation, and guided imagery.
 It can also help people challenge the negative thoughts associated with their triggers.
 For instance, instead of automatically thinking, “I hate this sound.
 It must stop,” people can reframe their thoughts into, “This sound may be unpleasant, but it will pass.
 I am going to take a few deep breaths.”

-CBT can also be a useful treatment for people struggling with co-occurring mental health conditions, including:
+CBT can also be a useful treatment for people struggling with co-occurring mental health conditions, like OCD, anxiety, and depression.

 Misophonia Retraining Therapy (Sound Therapy)